WE ARE PROUD TO BE INDEPENDENT AND IN NO WAY ASSOCIATED WITH MANUFACTURERS. TO STAY UNBIASED, WE DO NOT ACCEPT FREE PRODUCTS.

 The Honda EG5000CL

-The generator is rated for a noise of 70 dBA (just as noisy as a shower).
-Its starting mechanism is based on a manual recoil starter system.
+At a noise rating of 70 dBA (just as noisy as a dishwasher), the generator is started via a manual recoil starter system.

-The EG5000CL's fuel tank, boasting 6.3 gallons, allows it to operate for around 11 hours at 50% load with a full tank (with an estimated fuel consumption of 0.57 GPH).
+Thanks to a fuel capacity of 6.3 gallons, the EG5000CL can operate for around 11 hours at 50% load with a full tank (fuel consumption around 0.57 GPH).

 Outlets